We accept everything EXCEPT debit!

 If you have to cancel your registration, please let us know as soon as possible.
 In some cases you may be eligible for a refund or account credit.
 Full details on our cancellation policy can be found here.

-If there is room in a class and you have the prerequisites to join, you are welcome to drop in – the price for a single drop-in class is $17.70 + HST ($20).
+You’re welcome to drop into individual classes that aren’t full with pre-registered students.
+It’s best to contact us ahead of time to see if there’s room in the class you want to take.
 We may be able to make other arrangements with you – contact us and we’ll see what we can come up with.

 All of our prenatal classes are appropriate for all stages of pregnancy.
 No prior yoga experience is required for any of the prenatal classes.
 If you don’t feel comfortable with a movement or position, you’ll be shown modifications to adapt the movement or pose to your body.

 If you are looking for a gentle stretch or a class with more of a focus on release, mindfulness, and birth prep, our Prenatal Yoga is your best option.
 Prenatal Flow Yoga is more of a movement-based class, and is a small step up in intensity from Prenatal Yoga.
 Prenatal Strength is the class you will most likely be sweating in – this one is not yoga-based, but rather focusing on functional movements and incorporating weights, kettle bells, and other small equipment.

 If you have unused classes at the end of your session because you’ve had your baby, we will make an exception and allow you to carry over your unused classes to drop into classes once baby is out, provided there is room in the class.
 Please note that a credit will not be given – you can’t use them towards regular registration for a session.